ThKrypt/QualCoder/01-Introduction.md

 Install  [VLC](https://www.videolan.org/vlc/download-windows.html) or from the Windows Store.

-The 2.9 Release contains an exe file (created on Windows 10, 64 bit).
+The 3.0 Release contains an exe file (created on Windows 10, 64 bit).
 Double-click to run.
-This does work on older Windows versions (e.g. Win 7).

 **Alternatively install from source:**